awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 Create a customer managed policy that prohibits all actions ***except*** the few IAM API operations that enable changing credentials and managing MFA devices\.

 **[Step 2: Attach Policies to Your Test Group](#tutorial_mfa_step2)**
-Create a group whose members have full access to all Amazon EC2 actions if they sign\-in with MFA\.
+Create a group whose members have full access to all Amazon EC2 actions if they sign in with MFA\.
 To create such a group, you attach both the AWS managed policy called `AmazonEC2FullAccess` and the customer managed policy you created in the first step\.

 **[Step 3: Test Your User's Access](#tutorial_mfa_step3)**
 Sign in as the test user to verify that access to Amazon EC2 is blocked *until* the user creates an MFA device and then signs in using that device\.